-CCMWA began a multi-year process of replacing its original water treatment plant (Quarles Plant 1) in 2015.
-The project has a total budget of \$78.7 million and the three-year construction schedule began in late 2017, with an anticipated completion date of early 2021.
-CCMWA will also continue replacing transmission system water mains, defined as Aged Pipe Replacement (APR) projects, during the 2021-2025 timeframe.
+CCMWA will continue replacing transmission system water mains, defined as Aged Pipe Replacement (APR) projects, during the 2022-2026 timeframe.
 These projects were identified as part of the Engineering Division's pipe replacement prioritization program and will replace aging pre-stressed concrete cylinder pipe with ductile iron pipe.
-So far, two APR projects have been completed, the Mableton Parkway 36-inch Water Main Replacement in 2019 and the U.S. Highway 41 Parallel 20-inch Water Main Replacement in 2020, which replaced a combined total of 10,800 feet.
-Two APR projects with a combined budget of \$49.8 million are expected to be completed in 2022.
-Total Capital Improvement Program spending is estimated at \$68.8 million in 2021, with total capital spending for 2021 through 2025 totaling almost \$309.9 million.
+So far, four APR projects have been completed, totaling 44,300 feet of pre-stressed concrete cylinder pipe replaced with ductile iron pipe.
+One APR project with a budget of \$8.8 million is expected to be completed in 2022, which will add another 32,000 feet.
+Total Capital Improvement Program spending is estimated at \$51.4 million in 2022, with total capital spending for 2022 through 2026 totaling almost \$318 million.